Cowes Beach, Isle of Wight

-At the Cowes end of the beach there is a small park behind the beach where many people prefer to sit and enjoy a picnic or sunbathe between swims.
-The Royal Yacht Squadron at the East of Cowes Beach form part of the former Cowes Castle, one of Henry VIII’s defence forts.
+At the Cowes end of the beach, there is a small park behind the beach where many people prefer to sit and enjoy a picnic or sunbathe between swims.
+The Royal Yacht Squadron at the East of Cowes Beach forms part of the former Cowes Castle, one of Henry VIII’s defence forts.

 In the evening the beach is a great place to see the lights of Southampton and passing ships which have a still beauty as they pass in the night.